zeus-fyi/zeus/README.md

 ### Usage

-Mockingbird is currently a model based supervior entity, and soon, it will be a Model Supervised Intelligent Network, and now a product you can use, like ChatGPT 4, but with power steering and cruise control.
+Mockingbird is currently a model based supervisor entity, and soon, it will be a Model Supervised Intelligent Network, and now a product you can use, like ChatGPT 4, but with power steering and cruise control.

 ### Costs